Meas/antaeus/README.md

 ## More dear diary

 That’s what I’ve been up to in a nutshell dear diary.
 I’m sorry that it’s been this long since I wrote to you and I’ll try my best to do it more often.
-You might be getting a bit jealous when other Diaries get their notes and you have such a negligent mail friend.
+You might be getting a bit jealous when other Diaries get their notes and you have such a negligent pen pal.

 Love,